 - Soak seeds in water overnight.
 This is often the quickest of the germination methods – just take your seeds and drop them into a glass of tepid water.
 Leave them overnight, but don’t leave them for more than 24 hours!
 This will starve them of oxygen, causing them to drown and die.
 However, in most cases by the time you wake up the next morning and check your seeds, they will have at least begun to extend their taproots.

-- Paper plate method.
-This is a classic technique – just sandwich your seeds between two wet (moist, not soaking) paper towels, set them on a paper plate, and leave it somewhere warm for a day or two.
+- Paper towel method.
+This is a classic technique – just sandwich your seeds between two wet (moist, not soaking) paper towels, set them between two plates, and leave it somewhere warm for a day or two.
 Check the paper towels every so often to make sure they do not dry out.

 How to Transplant Cannabis Seeds